 The general definition of cosmetic dentistry is any dental work that improve the appearance of a person’s teeth.
 The term can also cover gums and bites.
 This improvement can come in a number of fashions, including colour, shape, size, cleanliness, alignment, position, smile, and more.
 In the modern world, appearance is everything and technological advancements have brought with them new trends and procedures.
 Teeth whitening and straightening are extremely popular, especially among young people who crave that shiny white, perfect smile.

 Cosmetic dentistry in Melbourne is on the climb, but why is it so popular?

-Why do people invest in cosmetic dentistry in Melbourne?
+Why do people invest in cosmetic dentistry?

 There are two main groups of people who undertake cosmetic dentistry, those who need it and those who want it.
 Some people are in need of dentistry such as braces to correct severe teeth positioning issues, while other people simply want to improve the aesthetics of their smile and the way it makes them feel.
 Cosmetic dentistry, for some, can improve self- confidence as much as losing weight, getting a make-over, or refreshing their wardrobe.

 There are a number of different procedures that fall under the umbrella of cosmetic dentistry.
 Essentially, any procedure that improves the look of someone’s teeth, gums, or bite can be classed under this term.
 Let’s take a look at some of the most popular.